chhu0830/NCTU.108-1.program-security/README.md

 We try to use `union select 1,2,3` and get an error.
 The database may not MySQL.
-Then we try `union select NULL,NULL,NULL from dual` and succeed.
+Then we try `union select NULL,NULL,NULL from dual` and succeed,
+    which indicate that the database is `oracle`.

 ```
 https://edu-ctf.csie.org:10159/video.php?vid=1/**/union/**/select/**/NULL,NULL,NULL/**/from/**/dual